c2lang/c2compiler/README.md

         -> change to yaml (keep old for now, add manifest.yml) -> change Yaml parser to use SourceMgr, add locs -> LATER, for now just use
+        - ADD iterators to YamlYarser. only in C version yet, bah!